QuXiaolong0812/mkgcn/README.md

 # MKGCN4M

-This repository is the implementation of a multimodal Recommendation system:
+This repository is the implementation of the MKGCN:
-> MKGCN4M: Multi-modal Knowledge Graph Convolutional Networks for Music Recommendation System
+> MKGCN: Multi-modal Knowledge Graph Convolutional Networks for Music Recommendation System

 ![](https://static.qinux.top/mkgcn4m_github/framework-mkgcn4m.png)
 Designed by Qu Xiaolong in Beijing Forestry University.